alottabits/boardfarm-bdd/docs/ui_discovery_quick_start.md

-# Quick Start Guide: Automated UI Discovery and Maintenance
+# Quick Start Guide: Using the Framework's UI Discovery Tools

 ## Overview

-This guide shows you how to use the automated UI discovery and maintenance tools to keep your GenieACS UI methods up-to-date with minimal manual effort.
+This guide shows you how to use the automated UI discovery tools included with the `boardfarm` framework to generate the `selector.yaml` file needed to configure a device's `gui` component.

+## The Goal

+The goal is to run a framework-provided discovery tool against a device's UI and generate a `selectors.yaml` file.
+You will then add this file to your test suite (e.g., `boardfarm-bdd`) and use it to test the device's UI via its `.gui` component, which is initialized by `device.init_gui()`.

 ## Prerequisites